Explore Upcoming Workshops Near You and Ignite Your Passion for Innovation. Reserve a Seat today!

 3. DIY Robot

-For young people who are interested in robotics and programming, building a DIY robot can be fun.
+Building a DIY robot can be fun for interested young people who are interested in robotics and programming.
 Using a Raspberry Pi and several sensors, such as ultrasonic sensors and servo motors, children can build a robot that can move about and do various tasks.

-They can program the robot using coding languages such as Python, and they can operate it remotely using a smartphone or tablet.
-Kids may also experiment with different sensors and actuators to teach the robot to perform things like picking up objects or detecting obstacles.
+They can use coding languages such as Python to program the robot and use it remotely from a smartphone or tablet.
+They may also test different sensors and actuators in an attempt to get the robot to pick up things or to stop at an obstacle.

 4. Weather Station